vokal/android-res-gen/README.md

         land/
             background.pdf
 ~~~
+You must follow the [Qualifier name rules](http://developer.android.com/guide/topics/resources/providing-resources.html#QualifierRules) and order the nesting as Android expects. *(currently only accepts qualifiers listed before density (dpi) in the table)*

 Drawables are generated from PDF files as part of the build process or can be generated manually with gradle task `generateResFiles`.
 Generated drawables can be cleared out by the `clearResCache` task.
 The `clean` task also depends on this task.